fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Hence, Ibrahim laid the spiritual foundation of Prophet Muhammad's mission by invoking God to send him, and by (re)building the Ka'bah, the epicenter and nucleus of Muhammad's prophethood and his overall spiritual and civilizational legacy.
 Making the matter more perceptible, suggestive and redolent with meaning, Ibrahim used the Hira or Nur hill resources for the groundwork of the Ka'bah.

+    And [mention, O Muhammad], when Abraham said, "My Lord, make this city [Makkah] secure and keep me and my sons away from worshipping idols.

+    My Lord, indeed they have led astray many among the people.
+So whoever follows me – then he is of me; and whoever disobeys me – indeed, You are [yet] Forgiving and Merciful.

+    Our Lord, I have settled some of my descendants in an uncultivated valley near Your sacred House, our Lord, that they may establish prayer.
+So make hearts among the people incline toward them and provide for them from the fruits that they might be grateful.

+    Our Lord, indeed You know what we conceal and what we declare, and nothing is hidden from Allah on the earth or in the heaven.

+    Praise to Allah, who has granted to me in old age Ishmael and Isaac.
+Indeed, my Lord is the Hearer of supplication.

+    My Lord, make me an establisher of prayer, and [many] from my descendants.
+Our Lord, and accept my supplication.

+    Our Lord, forgive me and my parents and the believers the Day the account is established."
+    Quran, surah Ibrahim (Abraham) 14:35-41

 Allah Almighty did not leave this sincere supplication unanswered and sent a descendant of Ismael, the prophet Muhammad ﷺ, , the chief of the prophets to the world.
 The Pride of the Universe ﷺ   proclaimed this truth as,

-> "I am the supplication of my forefather Ibrahim ﷺ  ."
+> "I am the supplication of my forefather Ibrahim (peace be upon him)."
+>
 > Ibn Hisham, Sira: 1/175; Tabari, Tarikh: 2/128.

 ### The Black Stone